 I have bought many houses from the MLS that were listed incorrectly.
 I bought a house from HUBZU that was listed with no basement when the house had a full, finished basement with two bedrooms and a bath.
 I recently bought a rental that was listed as a 3 bedroom 2 bath house, when it was really a 5 bedroom, 2 bath house.
 You have to know your market, pay attention to the pictures in listings, and confirm the information that is listed.
 Don’t be afraid to look at many houses to find the few that are not listed correctly.

 There are many other ways to find deals, but for your first flip, the MLS is the easiest way to start.
-If you are interested in other ways I find deals, check out how to buy off-market properties.

 How I decide what to repair on my fix and flips